 An Executive Lodge costs approximately 20% more than the same sized standard Woodland Lodge as it comes with some additional extras and has some finer finishings.

 Much like the traditional Woodland Lodges, Executive Lodges come in a range of sizes from one-bedrooms designed for up to two people (perfect for couples) through to four-bedroom designed for up to six people.

-You’ll also be able to choose from a range of additional in lodge extras when booking an Executive Lodge.
-These extras aren’t available in a basic Woodland Lodge and include; a hydrobath, hot tub, sauna and / or games room.
+You’ll also be able to choose from a range of additional lodge extras when booking an Executive Lodge.
+These extras aren’t available in a basic Woodland Lodge and include; a hydrobath, hot tub, sauna and/or games room.